pvandervelde/mindvortex/drafts/2100-01-01-Immutable-infrastructure-for-build-systems.md

     by hand which reduces the ease at which they can be build
   - Resources should be on virtual machines or Docker containers.
 That way it's easy to create an instance of the resource which is required in order to test
+    - General idea is to have one resource per VM / container instance.
+One resource may contain multiple services / daemons but it always serves a single goal.
   - General workflow:
     - Update the code for the resource
     - (Optionally) validate the sources using the suitable linters.
 Especially for